-For example, if you choose an Impression Share target of 65% on the absolute top of the page, Google Ads will automatically set your CPC bids to help show your ads on the absolute top of the page 65% of the total possible amount of times they could show.
+For example, if you choose an impression share target of 65% on the absolute top of the page, Google Ads will set your CPC bids to help show your ads on the absolute top of the page 65% of the total possible amount of times they could show.

 The Max CPC bid limit is a cap on bids set by this bid strategy.
-It is important not to set this limit too low.
-Otherwise it can restrict the bids set by the strategy and prevent you from reaching your Impression Share goal.
+It's important not to set this limit too low.
+Otherwise it can restrict the bids set by the strategy and prevent you from reaching your impression share goal.

 Bid adjustments and Target impression share

 Bid adjustments allow you to show your ads more or less frequently based on where, when, and how people search.
 As Target impression share helps optimize your bids based on real-time data, your existing bid adjustments won’t be used.
-You can still set mobile bid adjustments of -100%, to prevent your ad from showing on mobile devices.
+You can still set device bid adjustments of -100% to prevent your ad from showing on devices.
 You don’t need to remove any existing bid adjustments—they just won’t be used.